freenas/freenas-docs/userguide/storage.rst

 If the ZFS pool is encrypted, additional steps are needed when replacing a failed drive.

-First, make sure that a passphrase has been set using the instructions in :ref:`Managing Encrypted Pools` **before** attempting to replace the failed drive.
-Then, follow steps 1 and 2 as described above.
+Ensure a :ref:`passphrase has been set <Encryption Options>` **before** attempting to replace the failed drive.
+To replace a drive in an encrypted pool
-During step 3, there will be a prompt to enter and confirm the passphrase for the pool.
-Enter this information, then click :guilabel:`REPLACE DISK`.

-Wait until resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Pools>`.
-**Restore the encryption keys before the next reboot or access to the pool will be permanently lost**.

 #.
-Highlight the pool that contains the recently replaced disk
+Go to
+   :menuselection:`Storage --> Pools -->` |ui-settings| :menuselection:`--> Status`.
+   Find the disk to replace and click
+   |ui-options| :menuselection:`--> Replace`.
+   Enter the passphrase that was set for the pool, then click :guilabel:`REPLACE DISK`.

+#.
+Immediately :ref:`rekey the pool <Managing Encrypted Pools>` by
+   clicking
+   |pool-lock| :menuselection:`--> Encryption Rekey`.
+   **If the pool is not rekeyed before the next reboot, access to the pool will be permanently lost**.

+#.
+Click
+    |pool-lock| :menuselection:`--> Add Recovery Key`
-    and click :guilabel:`Add Recovery Key` to save the new recovery key.
-The old recovery key will no longer function, so it can be safely discarded.
+    and enter the root password to save the new recovery key.
+The old recovery key will no longer function and can be safely discarded.

+.. warning:: The passphrase for a pool is reset when the pool is rekeyed.

 .. _Removing a Log or Cache Device: